 In addition to the grounds specified in Rule 2.1, the Board shall be authorized to suspend the license, registration or permit of any person for being out of compliance with an order for support, as defined in Mississippi Code Section 93-11-153.
-The procedure for suspension of a license, registration or permit for being out of compliance with an order for support, and the procedure for reissuance or reinstatement of a license, registration or permit suspended for that purpose, and the payment of any fees for the reissuance or reinstatement of a license, registration or permit suspended for that purpose, shall be governed by Mississippi Code Section 93-11-157 or 93-11-163, as the case may be.
-If there is any conflict between any provision of Mississippi Code Section 93-11-157 or 93-11-163 and the provisions of the Mississippi Pharmacy Board Rules and Regulations, the provisions of Mississippi Code Section

-93-11-157 or 93-11-163, as the case may be, shall control.
+The procedure for suspension of a license, registration or permit for being out of compliance with an order for support, and the procedure for reissuance or reinstatement of a license, registration or permit suspended for that purpose, and the payment of any fees for the reissuance or reinstatement of a license, registration or permit suspended for that purpose, and the payment of any fees for the reissuance or reinstatement of a license, registration or permit suspended for 93-11-163, as the case may be.
+If there is any conflict between any provision of Mississippi Code Section 93-11-157 or 93-11-163 and the provisions of the Mississippi Pharmacy Board Rules and Regulations, the provisions of Mississippi Code Section 93-11-157 or 93-11-163, as the case may be, shall control.